| Title: | Functions and Data for a Course on Modern Regression and Classification |

 https://data.giss.nasa.gov/gistemp/tabledata_v4/GLB.Ts+dSST.txt

-Data in the column JtoD2011
+Data in the column JtoD2011 was accessed 2011-09-06.

 Also available is a CSV file, with anomalies in degrees Celsius.